fleetdm/fleet/.github/ISSUE_TEMPLATE/story.md

 > **This issue's remaining effort can be completed in ≤1 sprint.
 It will be valuable even if nothing else ships.**
 >
 > It is [planned and ready](https://fleetdm.com/handbook/company/development-groups#making-changes) to implement.
+It is on the proper kanban board.

 ## Goal